-- Primary and backup emergency centers have been designated on campus (Barnard Hall 1st Floor and Milbank Hall Room 101) and a third backup center is being considered on the Columbia University Campus.
+- Primary and backup emergency centers have been designated on campus and a third backup center is being considered on the Columbia University Campus.
 These areas will be used to direct the College’s activities in the event of a major disruption.
 These areas have backup utilities and equipment, communications capabilities, copies of critical college documents, rosters, building plans and other essential contact information.

-- The LeFrak Gymnasium, the Hewitt Dining room and lower level Diana Center will be used as staging areas in the event that campus buildings are evacuated and cannot be reoccupied.
+- The Barnard Hall, the Hewitt Dining room and lower level Diana Center will be used as staging areas in the event that campus buildings are evacuated and cannot be reoccupied.

 - The College has, on the advice of emergency planning experts, been increasing its on-campus nonperishable food and water supplies in order to maintain a three-day supply of food and water.